jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.2/index.md

 ### Directory of IBM OS/2 1.2 (Disk 4)

-     Volume in drive A is OS2 DISK4
+     Volume in drive A is OS2 DISK 4
      Directory of A:\

     4201     DC@      5150   8-31-89  12:00p